mweagle/blog/content/resume/index.md

 ### Engineering Manager - Adobe (2014-2015)

 Led [Adobe](https://www.adobe.com) engineering team to deliver the *Adobe Creative Cloud Assets* presence.
 The team is responsible for building and supporting all service aspects from the DevOps/infrastructure layer to the business-logic microservices tier.
 All services are deployed to AWS across multiple accounts and geographies.
-In addition to supporting large-scale release events, helped lead a feature-flipper gated system that enabled continual product improvement.
-Additional accomplishments:
+In addition to supporting large-scale release events, lead a feature-flipper gated system that enabled continual product improvement.
+Accomplishments:

 * Prioritized and managed the team’s technical roadmap.
 * Migrated the platform services tier to Docker and etcd-backed configuration service.
 Migration occurred in tandem with CI/CD pipeline delivering multiple releases per day.
-* Identified build-vs-buy opportunities and secured funding as needed.
+* Identified build-vs-buy opportunities and secured funding.

----

-### Engineering Lead - Adobe (2012-2014)
+#### Engineering Lead - Adobe (2012-2014)

 Lead architect and developer for *Adobe Creative Cloud Assets* services tier.
-Highlights of my work:
+Accomplishments:

 * Led complete application rewrite (from Ruby to Node.js) and MongoDB database denormalization to alleviate performance bottlenecks.
 Twice lazily migrated millions of user datasets with zero downtime.
 * Defined Node.js coding standards & architectural patterns.
 * Designed restify-backed core workflow engine to minimize response latency during HTTP request handling.
-* Integrated additional AWS services for improved performance and resiliency.
+* Integrated AWS services for improved performance and resiliency.

----

-### Senior Computer Scientist - Adobe (2010-2012)
+#### Senior Computer Scientist - Adobe (2010-2012)

 Developer of real-time, collaborative [video editing product](http://www.adobe.com/products/adobeanywhere.html).
 The server is delivered as a set of OSGi bundles installed into custom distributions of Apache Sling and Adobe CQ5.
 These runtimes embed the Java Content Repository and provide a NoSQL-style hierarchical storage model together with a Sling HTTP routing mechanism.
 Accomplishments:

 * Designed and implemented JVM-based job handler.
 The agent is responsible for consuming JMS messages and delivering them to a locally managed native process.
 * Implemented logfile aggregation, arbitrary process monitoring, and host metric sampling.
-Exposed observability information via the SIGAR library, published as JSON over-HTTP, and visualized with Dygraphs.
+Exposed observability information via the SIGAR library, exposed as JSON over-HTTP, and visualized with Dygraphs.
 * Implemented in Scala using Akka and Apache Camel.

----

-### Senior Computer Scientist (Lead) - Adobe (2007-2010)
+#### Senior Computer Scientist (Lead) - Adobe (2007-2010)

 Engineering lead for Atom Publishing Protocol solution for rich-content delivery.
 This end-to end solution featured a rich Internet application media upload tool for batched, localizable uploads to an AtomPub server.
 Highlights of my work:

 * Implemented REST-compliant API built on a stack of Java/Restlet, XQuery, and Lucene.
 * Designed and implemented multiple memory caching strategies and render-to-disk phase in the publish-to-production step to minimize latency.
 * Created RIA end-user client that dynamically reconfigured UI in response to server state.
-Client included inline video playback, dynamic view theming, and native drag-and-drop functionality.
+Client supported inline video playback, dynamic view theming, and native drag-and-drop functionality.

----

-### Computer Scientist (Lead) - Adobe (2004-2007)
+#### Computer Scientist (Lead) - Adobe (2004-2007)

 Project lead for cross-platform installer package compiler that uses an XML input file with declarative semantics to build Windows Installer Packages and proprietary Macintosh OSX archives.
 Accomplishments:

 * Technology was adopted by more than 20 internal teams within a single 18-month product release cycle.
 * Created the system that uses XML and Regular Expressions to allow users to inductively declare install-time behaviors.
 Build-pipeline is composed of Python, XSLT, C++, and C#/Cocoa.
 Cross-platform runtime user interface uses embedded Internet Explorer control supported by core DOM published via COM.

----

-### Computer Scientist - Adobe (1999-2004)

-Supported more than a dozen different Windows application installers.
-Responsibilities included:

-* Requirements gathering
-* Primary implementation
-* Continuous delivery/integration
-* Enterprise support
-* Knowledge transfer
-* Localization/internationalization

 ## Community